3G Wireless Communications Devices and Smartphones Evolving

 Technology Advances and the Consumer Experience

-Only recently have mobile phones, running on 3G wireless networks, delivered a satisfying mobile Internet browsing experience and access to e-books, games and mobile applications.
+Only recently have mobile phones, running on 3G wireless networks, delivered a satisfying mobile Internet browsing experience and access to e-books and mobile applications.

 The iPhone, introduced in 2007, re-defined the mobile phone as a multi-function device–phone, web browser and application launcher.
-Yet even the iPhone has its weaknesses and competitors, such as Palm and HTC/Google, who introduced smartphones that rival the iPhone.
+Yet even the iPhone has its weaknesses.
+Competitors like Palm and Google’s Android operating system have introduced smartphones and other 3G wireless communications devices that rival the iPhone.

 While it’s true that many smartphones today have integrated cameras, music players, higher resolution screens and the like, most smartphones features, like cameras, are inferior compared to the multimedia quality of standalone consumer electronic products.